nextcloud/end_to_end_encryption_rfc/RFC.md

 When a device is initially added to an account the device will have to upload relevant key material for the user account on the server:

 1. Client will discover on secure storage the proper certificate (and key pair) to use
-2. Client uploads their certificate to the server `/ocs/v2.php/apps/end_to_end_encryption/api/v1/public-key`
+2. Client uploads their certificate to the server using the OCS `POST` endpoint `/public-key`
-3. Client may check the certificate of the server `/ocs/v2.php/apps/end_to_end_encryption/api/v1/server-key`
+3. Client may check the certificate of the server by using `GET` on the `/server-key` OCS endpoint.
 4. Client stores the certificate ID and enables end-to-end encryption feature on the client.

 #### Further devices
 In case a certificate already exists for the user the client has to download the existing private key.
 This is done the following way:

-1. Client downloads private key from the `/ocs/v2.php/apps/end_to_end_encryption/api/v1/private-key` endpoint.
+1. Client downloads private key from the `/private-key` endpoint.
-2. Client asks the user for the mnemonic and decrypts the private key using AES/GCM/NoPadding as cipher (256 bit key size) and PBKDF2WithHmacSHA256 as key derivation with 600.000 iterations.
+2. Client asks the user for the mnemonic and decrypts the private key using AES/GCM/NoPadding as cipher (256 bit key size) and PBKDF2WithHmacSHA256 as key derivation with 600000 iterations.
 Alternatively the client should use the former algorithm and parameters in case the private key was uploaded with an older RFC version.
 A client must try the following settings:
-  1. PBKDF2WithHmacSHA1 as key derivation with 1.000 iterations
+  1. PBKDF2WithHmacSHA1 as key derivation with 1000 iterations
-  2. PBKDF2WithHmacSHA1 as key derivation with 600.000 iterations
+  2. PBKDF2WithHmacSHA1 as key derivation with 600000 iterations
-  3. PBKDF2WithHmacSHA256 as key derivation with 600.000 iterations
+  3. PBKDF2WithHmacSHA256 as key derivation with 600000 iterations
 3. Client checks if private key belongs to previously downloaded public certificate.
-4. Client checks if their certificate was signed by the server (checking the servers public key from /ocs/v2.php/apps/end\_to\_end\_encryption/api/v1/server-key)
+4. Client checks if their certificate was signed by the server (checking the servers public key from the OCS `/server-key` endpoint)
 5. Client stores the private key in the keychain of the device.
 6. The mnemonic is stored in the keychain of the device (ideally with spaces so it can be shown more readable).

 ### Creating an end-to-end encrypted folder
 To create an end-to-end encrypted folders multiple steps have to be performed.
-First of all, data access to such folders happens via our regular WebDAV API available at `/remote.php/dav/$userId/files`.
+First of all, data access to such folders happens via our regular WebDAV API available at `/remote.php/dav/{userId}/files`.

 #### Mark folder as end-to-end encrypted
 After creating a folder via WebDAV the folder has to be flagged as end-to-end encrypted.
-This can be performed by sending a PUT request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/encrypted/<folder-id>` where `<folder-id>` has to be the folder ID indicated by our WebDAV API.
+This can be performed by sending a `PUT` request to the `/encrypted/<folder-id>` OCS endpoint where `<folder-id>` has to be the folder ID indicated by our WebDAV API.

 Once this flag has been set the folder will not be accessible anymore via web and also not displayed to regular WebDAV clients.
 Only empty folders can be marked as end-to-end encrypted.